mHienp/GCBM.Puget/Standalone_GCBM/readme.txt

     The spatial layers for the project, both the originals and the output of the tiler script which processes the original layers into the format used by GCBM.

-    3. Include a dummy inventory layer (inventory.shp)
+    3. Include a dummy inventory layer (inventory.shp) and a temperature layer

 processed_output\
     Contains the fully-processed (analysis ready) output of the simulation: